MIT Undergraduate Tuition

 MIT’s Student Financial Services (SFS) evaluates applications and grants need-based scholarships to MIT undergraduate and graduate students.
 MIT is fortunate to have received gifts from many benefactors, alumni, and others that assist support students’ educational needs.

 Students can select between term-time work and/or loan eligibility to satisfy their student contribution, which is the amount they are expected to provide personally.
-Student loans enable students to spread out the cost of their education over a longer period while taking advantage of favorable financial terms.
+A student loan enables students to spread out the cost of their education over a longer period while taking advantage of favorable financial terms.

 SFS is also a member of the Federal Community Service Program (part of the Federal Work-Study Program).
 Over the summer, eligible students can work in jobs that directly benefit the Cambridge and Boston neighborhoods or their hometown areas.
 The student’s wages are subsidized up to their work-study eligibility.

 All students considering attending MIT are encouraged to search for all avenues of financial assistance, including government and private financial aid programs.
 Some states provide scholarship programs for residents, and secondary school guidance counselors are frequently able to provide information on eligibility.
 Moreover, ROTC programs at MIT may also offer scholarship assistance.